Realizable Standard Young Tableaux: Introduction

+Our main contribution concerning staircase tableaux is providing tight asymptotics for the number of realizable staircase tableaux, and hence the number of geometrically realizable sorting networks.
 Sorting networks are also equivalent to allowable sequences in the language of Goodman and Pollack~\cite{AllowableSeqSurvey}.
 They called an allowable sequence realizable if its corresponding sorting network is geometrically realizable.
 Hence, our result is an asymptotic enumeration of realizable allowable sequences.
-Goodman and Pollack showed in~\cite{GoodmanPollackBounds} that the number of allowable sequences, or equivalently combinatorial types of point configurations of $n$ points in $\R^{2}$, is at most $n^{8n}$ meaning that the open question of Angel, Gorin, and Holroyd had already been settled 20 years prior up to the translation of terminology that we provide here.
+Goodman and Pollack showed in~\cite{GoodmanPollackBounds} that the number of allowable sequences, or equivalently combinatorial types of point configurations of $n$ points in $\R^{2}$, is at most $n^{8n}$.
 Our result is an improvement upon theirs in that we provide tight asymptotics.
-For the upper bound, we use precisely the same tools as theirs with a more careful analysis as with the bound we derive from Fredman's work for rectangular tableaux.
+For the upper bound, we use a similar approach to theirs with a more careful analysis, as with the bound we derive from Fredman's work for rectangular tableaux.
 For the lower bound, we directly generalize their argument for estimating the number of order types of labeled point configurations.

-Our final results are in the vein of geometric combinatorics.
-Coherent monotone paths on a polytope $P$ for a fixed vector $w \in \R^{n}$ correspond to the vertices of the \emph{monotone path polytope} of $P$ with respect to $w$ denoted by $\Sigma_{w}(P)$.
-Monotone path polytopes are a special case of the fiber polytope construction introduced by Billera and Sturmfels in~\cite{FiberPoly}.
-Up to permutation factors, realizable rectangular tableaux are in bijection with coherent $e_{[m]}$-monotone paths on the permutahedron $\Pi_{m+n} = \text{conv}(\{S_{m+n}(1,2,\dots, m+n)\})$, where $S_{m+n}$ is the symmetric group on $m + n$ letters.
-An alternative approach to understanding realizable rectangular tableaux is to instead try to compute the monotone path polytope directly.
-In particular, the second author and Sanyal showed the following in~\cite{FlagPoly}.